izuzanak/uclang/README.md

 * C/C++ like syntax.
 * Language based on few simple principles.
 * Threading support without constraints (no GIL).
+* Implicit comparison by type and value, no `===` or `!==` and alike operators.
-* Module system, no difference between binary and language modules.
+* Module system, no difference between binary and uclang modules.
-* Lightweight interpreter, that can be deployed at embedded devices.
+* Lightweight interpreter, deployable on embedded devices.

 ## Documentation